xegabriel/dns-monitor/README.md

-# DNS Monitor
+# DNS Monitor – Real-Time DNS Change Detection & Email Security

-**DNS Monitor** is a lightweight Go application that checks for DNS changes related to emails.
-It has been tested and configured specifically for **iCloud emails**, but it can be used for **any email provider**.
+**DNS Monitor** is a lightweight and customizable **DNS change detection tool** designed to enhance **email security** and prevent unauthorized modifications to critical **DNS records** like **MX, SPF, DKIM, and DMARC**.
+It provides instant notifications via **Pushover** and **Telegram**, ensuring you stay informed of potential threats.
+While it was specifically tested and configured for **iCloud emails**, it can be used for **any email provider** or **general DNS monitoring**.

+✅ **Monitor DNS changes in real-time**
+✅ **Protect against email hijacking, spoofing, and phishing**
+✅ **Get instant alerts when records are modified**
+✅ **Flexible & customizable for any domain**

+## Why Monitor DNS Records?
+Email security relies on key DNS records to prevent hijacking, spoofing, and phishing.
+Unauthorized modifications can compromise your email integrity. **DNS Monitor** helps you detect and respond to such changes in real time by tracking:

+- **MX (Mail Exchange):** Controls email routing; changes can hijack mail flow.
+- **SPF (Sender Policy Framework):** Defines authorized email senders; unauthorized changes allow spoofing.
+- **DKIM (DomainKeys Identified Mail):** Cryptographically signs emails; modifications enable forged emails.
+- **DMARC (Domain-based Message Authentication, Reporting, and Conformance):** Enforces email authentication policies; weakening it allows phishing attempts.

+Enable alerts to detect unauthorized modifications and maintain secure email communication.

 ## 🚀 Getting Started